-Eventually I would stay another day onboard.
-From Said we managed to leave at midnight and arrived at our station before Suez in the morning.
+Eventually, I would stay another day onboard.
+From Said, we managed to leave at midnight and arrived at our station before Suez in the morning.
 There again we had to wait several hours until our convoy was gathered and finally sailed for the final straight as it started to get dark.
 The captain of the local authorities, in cooperation with ours, led the ship with surgical precision into the canal.
-Unfortunately I didn’t have the opportunity to take pictures with the canal in the background since by the time we entered the narrow track it was already dark.
-Along both sides I could see several houses on the canal shores and our ship was slowly sailing to its destination.
+Unfortunately, I didn’t have the opportunity to take pictures with the canal in the background since by the time we entered the narrow track it was already dark.
+Along both sides, I could see several houses on the canal shores and our ship was slowly sailing to its destination.

 When we arrived, I was happy to see that there was no longer this pilot ladder that had scared me so much when I got on board.
-This time they had lowered a more sturdy aluminium staircase with a rope as handrail over the boat that would take us to the port.
+This time they had lowered a more sturdy aluminium staircase with a rope as a handrail over the boat that would take us to the port.
 Several members of the crew went down with me because their contracts had ended and would finally return to their homes.

 Adrenaline was again present however in this case too, as the ship was not completely stopped and the boat was trying to maintain the proper speed in order to be stable with respect to the ladder.
-After getting onboard the boat we sat in seats around it and after that we loaded the suitcases and boxes that would go with us.
+After getting onboard the boat we sat in seats around it and after that, we loaded the suitcases and boxes that would go with us.
 Since the boat was losing its positioning many times, it had to speed up to find itself back next to the ship.
 Every time we reached it, it was almost as if we were colliding with a large wall.
 The whole situation resembled riding a roller coaster.

 On the way to the harbour, I was thinking of how spectacular it is to sail over a dark and unknown world which lies in the depths of the sea.
 A world that has more species of fauna and flora than ours on land.
 But the only thing so many seamen see is the blue or black surface of the sea.

-The sea is like art I decided.
+The sea is like the art I decided.
 When you hear the word ‘sea’, your mind paints its surface and thinks of the colour blue.
 But you feel its power because you know exactly what is underneath.
-The world that has been building on the seafloor for millions of years is the one who finally gave it this mighty, wonderful surface.
+The world that has been building on the seafloor for millions of years is the one that finally gave it this mighty, wonderful surface.